 ANALYSIS: Is microfinance investment on decline in Latin America?

-Microfinance Focus, Feb 4, 2010: While microfinance institutions in Latin America are recovering as the general economic climate stabilizes, demand from MFIs for debt from external sources such as microfinance funds will remain subdued in the first half of 2010.
+Microfinance Focus, Feb 4, 2010: While microfinance institutions in Latin America are recovering as the general economic climate stabilizes, demand from MFIs for debt will remain subdued in the first half of 2010.
 And when growth returns, it is unlikely to be at the pace the industry has enjoyed previously.

 In terms of investment, Latin America is a microfinance investment powerhouse.
-Second largest by percentage of global microfinance investment, the region has a long association with microfinance dating back to 1973 when Accion first experimented with microcredit lending.
-As result, the region boosts several highly-developed microfinance markets, such as Bolivia, Peru and Ecuador, that are well integrated within the mainstream financial sector.
+The second largest region by percentage of global microfinance investment, Latin America and the Carribean (LAC) has a long association with microfinance dating back to 1973 when Accion first experimented with microcredit lending.
+As a result, the region boosts several highly-developed microfinance markets such as Bolivia, Peru and Ecuador, that are well integrated into the mainstream financial sector.

 Microfinance investors – reconsidering Latin America?